-The university owns a number of houses near the campus that are used for student housing.
+The university owns several houses near the campus that are used for student housing.
 To be considered for a campus house, please review the available options and complete the Campus House Application.
 Campus House residents must reapply for placement each academic year before Step 1 of the Housing process.

 View Campus House Options Campus House Application